mjayantkumar/GettingCleaningData-CourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for       each activity and each subject.

+#####Purpose of the Project
+The purpose of this project is to merge and tidy the data set provided.
+The dataset is divided into test and train and the test and train dataset needs to be merged to form a clean and tidy dataset in a single file.

 ##### Steps that need to be performed before runnig the method on run_analysis.R
 1. Create or download the run_analysis.R in a directory on your machine.
 2. Download the dataset files from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip  "Title") in to the run_analysis.R directory